 Dating your spouse shouldn't happen only during your weekly date nights.
 You should be making it a priority to date your mate on a daily basis.
 Your efforts don't have to be large ones, but they should be intentional.
 Find ways to date your spouse often this month and make it a lifestyle change that lasts well past the holiday!

-Photos by Photography by Emily Jane
+Photography by Emily Jane